 \section{\icql\ Variants for \texttt{TD3+BC}}

-In this section, we illustrate how to extend our method to \texttt{TD3+BC} \citep{DBLP:conf/nips/FujimotoG21}. \texttt{TD3+BC} introduces a simple behavior cloning regularization over value-based learning.
-This algorithms is easy to integrate with our framework, stable across diverse tasks, and serve as strong baselines in the literature.
-Their simplicity and effectiveness make them ideal testbeds for evaluating the impact of localized Q-function estimation, and together they offer sufficient coverage of common design choices in offline RL.
-Other algorithms can be similarly extended, but are omitted here for clarity and focus.
+In this section, we illustrate how to extend our method to \texttt{TD3+BC} \citep{DBLP:conf/nips/FujimotoG21}. \texttt{TD3+BC} introduces a simple behavior cloning regularization into value-based learning.
+This algorithm is easy to integrate with our framework, remains stable across diverse tasks, and serves as a strong baseline in the literature.
+Its simplicity and effectiveness make it an ideal testbed for evaluating the impact of localized Q-function estimation.
+Together, these properties provide sufficient coverage of common design choices in offline RL.
+Other algorithms can be extended in a similar manner, but we omit them here for clarity and focus.